drewgierach/architecture-center/docs/sample-solutions/databases/e-commerce-cosmosdb.md

 ### Resiliency

+The event sourcing architecture and associated technologies in this example scenario make this solution highly resilient when failures occur.
 For general guidance on designing resilient solutions, see the [Cloud Resiliency Design Patterns][resiliency] available in the Azure Architecture Center.

 ## Pricing